nystudio107/craft-autocomplete/README.md

 3. Ensure that `devMode` is enabled.

-The autocomplete classes will then automatically be generated for you in `storage/runtime/compiled_classes/`
+Now whenever Craft is run, autocomplete classes will then automatically be generated for you if they don't exist already in `storage/runtime/compiled_classes/`

 Once your IDE indexes the autocomplete classes, autocompletion for Craft and all plugins and modules will immediately become available in your Twig templates.